 Organized by Professor Pin-chia Feng (National Chiao Tung University and Academia Sinica), scholars working on the Project in the United States and Asia gathered to share their research at the Institute of European and American Studies, Academia Sinica, in Taipei, Taiwan.

 In Summer 2013, the CRRW research team went to the California State Railroad Museum to meet with archivists and librarians.
 Over two hundred payroll records from the Central Pacific Railroad company have been located and will become a part of the Digital Archive.
 They toured the historical downtown Sacramento and visited the original railroad depot.

-From left to right: Hilton Obenzinger, Sarah Sadlier, Denise Khor, Natasha Avery, Monica Masiello, Kristen Lee, Emilia Schrier, and Gordon Chang.
+From left to right: Hilton Obenzinger, Sarah Sadlier, Denise Khor, Natasha Avery, Monica Masiello, Kristen Lee, Emilia Schrier, and Gordon H. Chang.

 May 10, 2013: “A Conversation on David Henry Hwang’s The Dance and the Railroad and the History of Chinese Railroad Workers” was held at the Wuzhen Theatre Festival, Zhejiang (close to Shanghai).
 Playwright David Henry Hwang was joined by Professor Wen Jin (Fudan University) and Professor Shi Ke (Chinese Academy of Fine Arts).
 Professor Jin described the Project and invited descendants of Central Pacific railroad workers in China to contact her for the Project.
 The discussion focused on how the history of the Chinese railroad workers inspired Hwang’s play.